andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 Outstanding.

-I sidle through the crowd to the bar for a plastic cup full of Happy Camper IPA, which I tote back out to the second floor deck overlooking the festivities.
+I sidle through the crowd to the bar for a plastic cup full of Happy Camper IPA.
+The second it touches my lips I'm greeted by warm memories of our kickball league in Tulsa, a 6-pack of Happy Camper by my side.
+I tote my ale out to the second floor deck overlooking the festivities (see picture #4 above).
 The sun is shining, the senders are sending, and the vibers are vibing.
 It's a glorious day to be in Red River.
-I hang out on the patio until the party winds down and I throw back my beer.
+I loiter on the patio until the party winds down and my beerinacup morphs into a cup.
 By this point I've worked up a hell of an appetite and I know the exact place to scratch that itch.

 This leg of the trip is all about memories and Texas Red's Steakhouse is the basis for some of my fondest childhood memories.
 Most of them involve playing